‘The miracle is not to walk on water.

 What does this have to do with poetry?
 Well, firstly you’ll be doing a fair amount of creative and reflective writing.
 Also, there are two literary artforms that are specifically connected with Zen mindfulness.
 One is the well-known haiku; the other the prose equivalent, haibun (a form I particularly like, and have been teaching for over 20 years).
 Both these are ways of simultaneously exploring present-moment awareness, and of expressing it.
 Rich, insightful but pared-back, they can offer insight to others, too.

-Each day will offer writing tasks, usually at least one poem, and an image that might inspire your own writing.
+Each day will offer writing tasks, a question, usually at least one poem, and an image that might inspire your own writing.

-There will also be the option of one-to-one mentoring with me (see below).
+There will also be the option of one-to-one mentoring with me (once again, see below).

 You can read more here.